dotnet/designs/accepted/2021/preview-features/preview-features.md

    language work, and compiler work.
 Said differently, having a single preview mode forces us to jointly coordinate preview features across all layers.

-### Why are we recording whether an assembly used preview features?

-For two reasons:

-1. It can be used for auditing
-2. It is used to enforce transitivity.
-An assembly that doesn't use preview features shouldn't depend on assemblies that do.
-It doesn't matter whether this binary was a project-to-project reference, a NuGet package, or a raw reference to some checked in file -- we only have to look at the assembly level attribute.

 ### What happens when a preview feature is released?

 Several things will happen: